-It is possible to install a fan on this cookstove (sold separately, serie# 700 and+).
+It is possible to install a blower on this cookstove.
 See the Parts List section at the end of this manual for the original part number.

 The blower is installed on the back of the cookstove to increase the airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.